وزير الخارجية: السعودية ملتزمة بتعزيز التعاون الدولي لمواجهة التحديات الاقتصادية العالمية

 يذكر أن السعودية شاركت بفعالية في الاجتماعات السابقة للمنتدى، حيث تواصل من خلال هذا المحفل الدولي تسليط الضوء على مبادراتها العالمية، مستندة إلى خارطة طريق طموحة تتمثل في رؤية 2030 التي تهدف إلى تنويع الاقتصاد وفتح آفاق جديدة للنمو والاستثمار.

-Under the chairmanship of Foreign Minister Prince Faisal bin Farhan bin Abdullah, the Kingdom is participating with a high-level delegation in the annual meeting of the World Economic Forum 2026 in Davos, Switzerland, from January 19 to 23 of this year.
+Under the chairmanship of Foreign Minister Prince Faisal bin Farhan bin Abdullah, the Kingdom is participating with a high-level delegation in the annual meeting of the World Economic Forum 2026 in Davos, Switzerland, from January 19 to 23.

-The Foreign Minister confirmed that the Kingdom demonstrates through its participation in the World Economic Forum in Davos 2026 under the slogan "Values of Dialogue" its deep commitment to enhancing international cooperation to address global economic challenges, while emphasizing the necessity of maintaining regional peace and stability, alongside supporting sustainable development and strengthening global economic partnerships.
+The Foreign Minister confirmed that the Kingdom, through its participation in the World Economic Forum in Davos 2026 under the slogan "Values of Dialogue," demonstrates its deep commitment to enhancing international cooperation to address global economic challenges, while emphasizing the necessity of maintaining peace and regional stability, alongside supporting sustainable development and strengthening global economic partnerships.

 He explained in a statement that the Kingdom believes in the importance of cooperation between government institutions and the private sector to achieve sustainable development that ensures welfare and security for all, noting that the Kingdom will continue its efforts to expand the horizons of joint cooperation with various international parties, enhancing the ability to face economic and environmental challenges.